giridhar7632/Three.js/14-loading-3d-models.md

 ## MTL Model Loader

 `OBJ` and `MTL` are companion formats and often used together.
 The `MTL` file defines the materials that are used for the geometry in `OBJ` files.
-The `MTL` is also in text-based format.
+The `MTL` is also in a text-based format.

 ```html
 <script type="text/javascript" src="../scripts/MTLLoader.js"></script>